Wife #1: He isn’t the man I married. He had such potential; we had potential, but we’ve gotten stuck in a rut and I’m miserable.

 Jim: Today we’re gonna hear from two of our colleagues, Dr. Greg Smalley and his wife, Erin.
 They head up our marriage ministry team here at Focus, and they help us develop resources that husbands and wives need to thrive together in their marriage.
-One of those resources is a book they’ve written called.
+One of those resources is a book they’ve written called The Wholehearted Wife: 10 Keys to a More Loving Relationship.
 And this book was co-written by Greg’s dad, the late Gary Smalley, who was a great friend of the ministry and a guest many times on Focus on the Family.

 John: Yeah we love having Greg and Erin here with us in the studio.
 And here’s how we began that conversation with them on Focus on the Family.